 Remember; your vibe attracts your tribe - you want energy, you want enthusiasm and you want switched-on volunteers to help you run your event.
 Get the important stuff across in your brief, but encourage them to have fun too.

 The important bits might sound like this:

 Get this stuff across as succinctly as possible, you don’t want to waste precious time or have your volunteers switching off before they’ve even began.
 But remember, your briefing time is also an opportunity to get your volunteers pumped up.
 They turned-up (high-five) so they’re ready to make it happen and muck-in where needed.
-The more energy they have, the more they’re going to put into it - harness that.#6 Value them and their time
+The more energy they have, the more they’re going to put into it - harness that.

 We’ve already determined you couldn’t run your event without your volunteers, and they’re a lot more likely to keep giving you their time if they feel appreciated.
 For the little time it takes to say a “thank you” every now and again, you get a lot in return so make sure you do.